pwdel/languagegendocs/README.md

 * https://polyaxon.com/
 * https://www.seldon.io/

+### How GPT2 Comes Into Play

 # Credits

 * Created by Patrick Delaney.
-* Thank you to all of the authors and contributors of the various open source dependencies used in this application, including Tensorflow, Transformers, Flask and many more.
+* Thank you to all of the authors and contributors of the various open source dependencies used in this application, including Tensorflow, Transformers, OpenAI, Flask and many more.

 # License